-Basically we use the Git diff command to check the old and new difference from our code.
+command to check the difference between old and new changes from our code.

-Sometimes we intentionally want to ignore some files to watch them from the git diff.
+Sometimes, We intentionally want to ignore some files or folders from git diff.

-So, In this article i’m showing you how we can ignore some files or folders from the git diff command.
+In this article, I am showing you, How we can ignore some files or folders from the git diff command.

-To exclude the files we need to follow below syntax:
+To exclude the files we need to follow the below syntax:

 git diff -- . ':(exclude)FILENAME'